kriszyp/alkali/README.md

 ## Renderers

 Renderers are an additional mechanism for making UI components react to data changes.
 Renderers allow us to add reactive capabilities to existing components with minimal change.
 Renderers are given a variable to respond to, an element (or set of elements) to attach to, and rendering functionality to perform.
-When an updater's variable changes, it will queue the rendering functionality, and render the change in the next rendering frame, if the element is still visible.
+When an renderer's variable changes, it will queue the rendering functionality, and render the change in the next rendering frame, if the element is still visible.
 A `Renderer` can be constructed with an options object that defines the source `variable`, the associated DOM `element`, and an `renderUpdate` method that will perform the rerender with the latest value from the variable.

 For example, we could create a simple variable:

-	var Variable = require('alkali/Variable');
+	import { reactive } from 'alkali';

 	var greeting = reactive('Hi');

-And then define an updater:
+And then define an renderer:

 	import { Renderer } from 'alkali'

 	var greeting = reactive('Hi');
 	new Renderer({
-		variable: myNumber,
+		variable: greeting,
 		element: someElement,
 		renderUpdate: function (newValue) {
 			element.innerHTML = newValue + '.';